TritonDataCenter/rfd/rfd/0129/README.md

 modifying for our write-heavy workload ? (wal_buffers etc).
 * Are any particular manta schema updates likely to improve performance ?
+   * change fill_factor parameter on existing indexes (should help with large volume of random inserts

 ### Moray